DarkBenky/ReadWriteBytes/README.md

 ## TODO

+- [ ] add sky box and the ground with rasterizer
 - [ ] render fluid in c (open gl) and openCL ([link](https://tympanus.net/codrops/2025/02/26/webgpu-fluid-simulations-high-performance-real-time-rendering/))
-- [ ] Idea we can render based on distance buffer we don't need to sort
 - [ ] share image as shared memory
-- [ ] Build Rasterize - 3D
 - [ ] MP is slower

 ### Add Open GL to the go code to project particles on GPU directly